 Diver watches characteristically feature a unidirectional rotating bezel that scuba divers can use to remind them of their remaining air supply.
 Since these timepieces were designed to be used underwater, they usually were equipped with large easily readable dials and luminous numbers.
 The case was typically larger than normal as well, so divers could easily rotate the bezel, even while wearing gloves.

 This practical and functional style became so popular that many contemporary sports watches owe their design and popularity to diver watches.
 Over the years, the design of these iconic water resistant timepieces continued to be refined and now it is possible to find wristwatches that can withstand the pressure of a 2000-foot dive.
-Although timepieces certified for these extreme depths remain rare, there are many professional diver watches made by manufacturers like Fortis, Edox, and may others that have been certified for depths of up to 1000 feet.
+Although timepieces certified for these extreme depths remain rare, there are many professional diver watches made by manufacturers like Fortis, Haurex, and many others that have been certified for depths of up to 1000 feet.
+Currently, the standard minimum for water resistant dive watches is 100 meters or about 330 feet.

 Although the vast majority of divers now use sophisticated wrist worn dive computers to measure the time and depth of a dive, they still rely on traditional mechanical diver watches as backup instruments in case of computer malfunction.
 For divers and everybody who appreciates fine timepieces, diver watches are a style that will probably endure forever.